Rooting Your Practice: Support for RZC Newcomers

 Finding Your Seat

 This is a free follow-up program to the workshop, often held from 11:00 a.m. to 12:00 noon the following Saturday.
-All interested – new members, trial members, and old timers – are invited.
+All interested – new members, friends, and old timers – are invited.
 It includes guidance on finding a more comfortable zazen (sitting meditation) posture, learning Zendo (meditation hall) etiquette, and any other questions you may be wrestling with.

 Tuesday Night Orientation